Beating the Bounds of Westerham Parish

 Photos thanks to Pete Anstock, April Richer, Darren Hayes, Beth Mullings & Jane Bowes

-The Westerham Society hopes you enjoy the walk, but cannot be held responsible for any loss, injury or damage arising out of, or connected with the Beating of the Bounds event.
+The Westerham Society and Westerham Town Partnership hope you enjoy the walk, but cannot be held responsible for any loss, injury or damage arising out of, or connected with the Beating of the Bounds event.

 Route Card.
 Detailed notes for walking in either direction can be downloaded by clicking here for clockwise directions or here for anticlockwise directions.
-These have been updated for 2016 and there are a number of small changes from last year.
+These are updated for 2017 and there may be a few small changes from last year.

 Beating the Bounds of a parish is an ancient tradition, based on the need for inhabitants to know the extent of their land, before the days of maps.
 The people, led by the vicar and choirboys, would walk round the boundary, checking that the boundary stones were in place, and making sure that everyone, particularly the young, knew where the boundary lay.
 The Vicar would also bless the land in the hope of a fruitful harvest.